Risk-Sensitive Diffusion: Robustly Optimizing Diffusion Models with Noisy Samples: Experiments

-\parag{Experiment with risk-sensitive VP~SDE.} Fig.~\ref{fig: 2nd-page demo} shows how a risk-conditional diffusion model compares to ours (see Example~\ref{box: example of vp sde}, and Algorithms~\ref{alg: training}~and~\ref{alg: sampling}) when applied to a dataset (Fig.~\ref{subfig: training data}) sampled from a Gaussian mixture, with part of samples corrupted by Gaussian noises.
+\paragraph{Risk-sensitive VP SDE under Gaussian perturbation.} Fig.~\ref{fig: 2nd-page demo} shows a comparison between our model (i.e., Corollary~\ref{corollary: simplified risk-sensitive ve sde}) and the risk-conditional baseline on a Gaussian-corrupted dataset Fig.~\ref{subfig: training data}).
 The conditional model underrepresents (Fig.~\ref{subfig: samples from cond}) the upper-right component at low-risk generation because it contains many more (i.e., $95\%$) noisy samples than other components.
-Instead, our model' (Fig.~\ref{subfig: samples from our model}) generated samples are mostly unbiased, with no preference for a specific mixture component.
-This experiment confirms the weakness of the risk-conditional baseline and verifies that our proposed model is more robust in practice.
+Instead, the generated samples of our model (Fig.~\ref{subfig: samples from our model}) are mostly unbiased, with no preference for a specific mixture component.
+This experiment confirms the weakness of the risk-conditional baseline and verifies that our model is more robust in practice.